aspect-build/rules_jest/.aspect/workflows/README.md

       - 'rosetta run warming'
       - 'warming_archive'
     agents:
-      queue: warming
+      queue: aspect-warming
 ```

+The warming pipeline is not configured to trigger on commits or PRs.
+Instead, a scheduled is
-A scheduled is configured for this pipeline with the cron interval `0 08-22/4 * * * America/Toronto`
+configured for this pipeline with the cron interval `0 1 * * * America/Vancouver` so that it
-so that it runs periodically to create up-to-date warming archives that caches repository rules so
+runs periodically to create up-to-date warming archives that caches repository rules so that the
-that the "default" build & test runners don't have to re-fetch them on their first build.
+"default" build & test runners don't have to re-fetch them on their first build.